 A particular PCER may be produced in response to physical input or state change on a layout, for example a contact closure or the activation of a block occupancy detector, or it can be in response to a non-physical change such as the arrival of a certain time.
 The same PCER can be produced by several different state changes.
 That PCER may result in some action at consumers.
+The term 'event' includes

+45 different state changes.
+That PCER may result in some action at consumers.
 The term 'event' includes the state changes, the PCER message, and the resulting actions, and represent a specific idea or concept, such as "Night has fallen".